 , the above will only hold if the optional

-optional variables are entered but are invalid, the function will behave in
+predictor variables are entered but are invalid, the function will behave

 required variables.